LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 # Direct Request Jobs

-**Direct Request** jobs allow you to write any custom, real-world data received from any internet-based API to your blockchain smart contracts.
+**Direct Request** jobs allow you to write any custom, real-world data received from any internet-based API ('any API') to your blockchain smart contracts.
 Our highly-redundant Chainlink node infrastructure ensures that your data is delivered safely, securely, and reliably every time.

 Please use the links below to view our direct request job offerings.
 If you run into any trouble, we are here to help!
 Head on over to our [Discord](https://discord.gg/AJ66pRz4) for the fastest service.

-### View our jobs:
+### View our direct request jobs:

 * [Mainnets](/services/direct-request-jobs/mainnets/)
 * [Testnets](/services/direct-request-jobs/testnets/)